Liu-Hy/GenoTex/README.md

    pip install -r requirements.txt
    ```

-## 💻 Usage
+## Usage

 ### Exploring the Benchmark

 You can run the Python code in the "./code/" directory to explore the data analysis process.
-These files implement the data analysis following our standardized pipeline, which involves:
+These files demonstrate the standardized pipeline for analyzing gene expression datasets, which involves:

-1. **Dataset filtering**: Filtering out datasets irrelevant to our association studies
+1. **Dataset filtering and selection**: Filtering out irrelevant datasets and selecting the best dataset for each gene identification problem
 2. **Gene expression data preprocessing**: Preparing a gene expression data table with normalized gene symbols
 3. **Trait data extraction**: Preparing a data table with phenotypic trait and demographic information
 4. **Data linking**: Integrating gene and trait data for the same samples
-5. **Dataset selection and statistical analysis**: Selecting the best dataset for the problem, and identifying significant genes through regression analysis
+5. **Statistical analysis**: Identifying significant genes through regression analysis with confounding factor correction

 ### Evaluating Your Own Methods